When More Security Tools Mean More Risk: IT Complexity and Cyber Exposure at Banks

 Centralization means consolidating security visibility into one platform that aggregates data from your existing Microsoft 365 environment.
 Here is what that changes:

-• One identity authority through Entra ID with Conditional Access instead of managing MFA across multiple platforms
+• One identity authority through Microsoft Entra ID with Conditional Access instead of managing MFA across multiple platforms

 • One compliance dashboard that maps security controls to GLBA, FFIEC, NCUA, OCC, and state regulatory requirements

 Microsoft's own data supports this approach.
 Organizations with a Secure Score above 80% experience 67% fewer security incidents according to the Microsoft Security Intelligence Report.
-And Gartner predicts that by 2026, 50% of organizations will include real-time security scoring as a procurement requirement.
+Gartner predicts that by 2026, 50% of organizations will include real-time security scoring as a procurement requirement.

-Guardian does not replace your security tools.
+M365 Guardian does not replace your security tools.
 It orchestrates them.
 Every night, it pulls data from across your Microsoft 365 environment and produces a consolidated security posture assessment.
 It tracks:

 • MFA compliance across every account, including registration gaps and token age